 Red Light and Health: The power of natural lighting for well-being

 Light is the spectrum of electromagnetic radiation that our eyes detect.
-At one extreme is blue light, with a short wavelength.
-It is the one we have in almost all places and we see it as white.
-And at the opposite extreme is the red one, with a longer wavelength.
+At one end is blue light, with a short wavelength.
+This is the light we see almost everywhere as white.
+At the opposite end is red light, with a longer wavelength.

-Artificial lighting has a large component of blue light , a type of light that alters our hormonal processes .
+Artificial lighting has a large component of blue light , a type of light that disrupts our hormonal processes .
 Let's see why.

-For millions of years, the lighting that humans used when it was dark was mainly red, that of fire.
-The only blue light that existed came from the Sun, which is why this spectrum was used to tune our circadian rhythms.
+For millions of years, the light humans used in the dark was primarily red, from fire.
+The only blue light that existed came from the Sun, so this spectrum was used to synchronize our circadian rhythms.

-In nature, blue light is very strong during the day, being very dim at both dawn and dusk.
-There the spectrum that dominates is that of red and infrared light, which prepares us at dawn to safely receive sunlight during the day and at dusk to increase the production of melatonin that facilitates, among other things, a restful sleep.
+In nature, blue light is very strong during the day, becoming very faint at dawn and dusk.
+The dominant spectrum then is red and infrared light, which prepares us at dawn to safely receive sunlight during the day and at dusk to increase melatonin production, facilitating, among other things, restful sleep.

 Modern life has blurred the difference between day and night .
-Traditionally we were exposed to the unmatched bright light of the Sun during the day and the darkness (or red light of fire) at night.
+Traditionally, we were exposed to the unparalleled brilliance of the Sun during the day and to darkness (or the red light of fire) at night.

-Nowadays, we spend almost the entire day indoors, exposed to the same light intensity both day and night.
-The result is a profound imbalance in circadian rhythms.
+Today, we spend almost the entire day indoors, exposed to the same light intensity both day and night.
+The result is a profound disruption of our circadian rhythms.

 As the following image shows, blue light is clearly the one that most inhibits melatonin production .

-As we saw, sunlight acts as the main synchronizer of circadian rhythms, biological cycles that regulate our lives, from sleep patterns to hormonal production.
+As we saw, sunlight acts as the main synchronizer of circadian rhythms, biological cycles that regulate our lives, from sleep patterns to hormone production.

 Circadian rhythms and types of light

-Exposure to natural light during the day helps maintain these rhythms, while excessive exposure to artificial (blue) light, especially at night, can alter them.
+Exposure to natural light during the day helps maintain these rhythms, while excessive exposure to artificial (blue) light, especially at night, can disrupt them.

-This circadian imbalance is linked to various health problems , such as sleep disorders ( study ), depression ( study ), and increasing the risk of chronic diseases ( study ).
+This circadian mismatch is linked to various health problems , such as sleep disorders ( study ), depression ( study ) and an increased risk of chronic diseases ( study ).

-Beyond sight, we also have receptors that respond to light throughout our skin.
-These skin receptors contribute to the regulation of metabolic and repair processes.
+Beyond sight, we also possess light-responsive receptors throughout our skin.
+These cutaneous receptors contribute to the regulation of metabolic and repair processes.

 Another direct consequence of being under blue light is the decrease in melatonin production.

-Melatonin not only influences rest, but it is the most important antioxidant we have, a hormone with a fundamental role in our health, improving our redox power to suffer less oxidative damage.
+Melatonin not only influences rest, but is also the most important antioxidant we have, a hormone with a fundamental role in our health by improving our redox power to suffer less oxidative damage.

-As we see, light plays a crucial role in our lives beyond simply illuminating our environment.
+As we can see, light plays a crucial role in our lives beyond simply illuminating our surroundings.

 The role of light in mitochondria